chrispmaag/neural_network_in_numpy/README.md

 ## Summary

 In this project, we will build a neural network using NumPy, and use it to predict daily bike rental ridership.
-The my_answers.py file contains the class NeuralNetworks, which has several methods referenced in the Jupyter notebook.
+The my_answers.py file contains the class NeuralNetwork, which has several methods referenced in the Jupyter notebook.

 ## Data